Jordybeer/auto-apply-agent/README.md

 ## PWA support
 For iOS, Android, Linux, Windows & MacOS without having to rely on an actual app install while enabling extra features like chron jobs, optimised localStorage caching and notification support.

+## Telegram workflow
+Quick command integrations to pull data and interact.
+You can find the bot <a href="https://t.me/codebearbot">here</a>.

 # Why this exists

 Scrolling through job boards is tedious and repetitive, especially when using multiple platforms to maximise your chances of landing a job.
 Current algorithms aren’t always accurate, wasting valuable time.
 Furthermore, the same job offers are often cross-posted across different platforms.